These are the best Black Friday deals and sales to shop online now

 Black Friday Beauty Deals

-Beauty lovers rejoice: Black Friday beauty deals are looking great this year.
+Beauty lovers rejoice: Black Friday beauty deals (including 20 percent off Glossier Black Friday deals) are looking great this year.
 Shop smart by looking for discounts on big ticket items like anti-aging creams and beauty gadgets.

 - CHI Temperature Control Hairstyling Iron, $70 (normally $100), Ulta